Our Local Area: Drayton Village

 We look forward to seeing you all at the upcoming parents’ evenings which will take place on Tues 12th and Thurs 14th March.

 This term our topic is The RMS Titanic – we will be learning about this iconic vessel and how it came to a tragic end.
 The children will learn about the ships construction and what it was like on-board!

-Our writing this term will focus on a diary entry from a passenger travelling on The Titanic.
-As always, we will be using a talk for writing approach which will enable children to become really confident with the structure and language used in diary writing, before they create their own diary entries!
+Our writing this term will focus on writing a non-chronological report about The Titanic.
+As always, we will be using a talk for writing approach which will enable children to become really confident with the structure and language used in report writing, before they create their own reports.